fortran-lang/fpm-docs/pages/index.md

 {octicon}`milestone` Design Documents
 ^^^

-Resources around the design of the command line interface, the package manifest and the general user experience.
+Resources about the design of the command line interface, the package manifest, and the general user experience

 +++
 ```{button-ref} design